macmike/cloud-architecture.io/content/pages/privacy.md

 ### How we use collected information

-Soft-Practice Ltd. may collect and use Users personal information for the following purposes:
+Soft Practice Ltd. may collect and use Users personal information for the following purposes:

 - To personalize user experience

 We may use information in the aggregate to understand how our Users as a group use the services and resources provided on our Site.

 - To improve our Site

 We may use feedback you provide to improve our products and services.